LiskArchive/lisk-template/README.md

 1. Clone the repository.
 1. Reinitialise git (by removing the `.git` directory, running `git init` and committing everything into the initial commit).
 1. Find and replace all instances of `lisk-template` with your project name (assuming the name of your project is the same as its GitHub namespace).
-1. Commit these customisation changes.
+1. Commit these customization changes.
 1. Run `npm install`.

 More precise steps can be viewed in the `bin/bootstrap.sh` script.